phppirate/attendant/readme.md

 ## Requirements

-You need to have valet entirly install already.
+You need to have valet entirely install already.

 ## Instalation